Breeze/breeze.github.io/doc-js/metadata-with-ef.md

 * expose a "metadata" endpoint on our service controller that responds with metadata from our metadata-only `EFContextProvider`.

-#Example#
+# Example

 We'll demonstrate this technique with an example web application that accesses a Microsoft "Northwind" database via DTOs.
 Those DTOs do not map directly to Northwind tables nor to tables of any other database.

-<p class="note">The code in this example is adapted from the <a href="/doc-samples/doccode" title="DocCode sample">Breeze "DocCode" sample</a>.
+> The code in this example is adapted from the <a href="/doc-samples/doccode" title="DocCode sample">Breeze "DocCode" sample</a>.
 Try that sample to explore Breeze in general and EF metadata generation in particular through the medium of QUnit tests.</p>

 There is a `NorthwindDtoController` Web API controller whose methods expose and consume those DTOs which collectively constitute the NorthwindDto service model.

 The Breeze client asks the controller for the metadata it needs  to interpret the JSON objects it receives from the controller.
 These metadata describe the DTO service model.
 At no point does the client become aware of the actual entity model on the server.

-#The DTO service model #
+# The DTO service model
 Here is the complete DTO service model

     namespace Northwind.DtoModels